 What insurance plans do you take?

 Therapy or counseling is an investment in your life, health, relationships, career, family, and future.
-I run a small, boutique-style practice as a specialist in working almost exclusively with gay men, as individuals or gay male couples for over 24 years as a gay, HIV-positive (26 years) person myself.
-I sometimes see other adults, such as women, lesbians, and straight men, but LGBT or gay-affirmative therapy has been my specialty in my clinical work, research, writing, speaking, and teaching (I’m an Adjunct Assistant Professor at USC School of Social Work, part-time, teaching advanced clinical practice and psychotherapy technique in their graduate MSW program).
+I run a small, boutique-style practice as a specialist in working almost exclusively with gay men, as individuals or gay male couples for over 27 years as a gay, HIV-positive (29 years) person myself.
+I sometimes see other adults, such as women, lesbians, and straight men, but LGBT or gay-affirmative therapy has been my specialty in my clinical work, research, writing, speaking, and teaching (I’m an Adjunct Assistant Professor at the Suzanne Dworak-Peck School of Social Work at USC, part-time, teaching advanced courses in evidence-based clinical practice, couples therapy, and LGBT Psycho-Social-Political Issues in their graduate MSW program).

 Speak with your health plan’s customer service representative (at the number on your health plan membership card) if you’re not sure if you have an HMO or a PPO plan, or whether they cover “out-of-network providers” for “outpatient psychotherapy”.
 You might also ask if you have a deductible to meet for the calendar year, which is the amount you are responsible for, before your insurance benefits apply.
 If you are budgeting for your therapy, we might have to have a session and you submit a claim form before your insurance will reveal how much they will reimburse you; usually, they will not reveal the actual dollar amount they reimburse you before you submit a live claim, but they might give you an estimate, such as “50 percent of average fees for your geographic area”.
 However, they will not reveal what they consider the “average” or “reasonable and customary” fee until you submit an actual claim; they consider this information their corporate intellectual property.
 After they process your claim, I will work with you and discuss your situation and do my best to make something work for us.